Multiple choice questions in c

 Explanation:

-In c any character is starting with character ‘\’ represents octal number in character.
-As we know octal digits are: 0, 1, 2, 3, 4, 5, 6, and 7.
-So 8 is not an octal digit.
-Hence ‘\08’ is invalid octal character constant.
+In C, any character that starts with the character ‘\’ represents an octal number in character form.
+Given that octal digits are limited to 0, 1, 2, 3, 4, 5, 6, and 7, the presence of '8' is not valid.
+Therefore, the expression ‘\08’ is considered an invalid octal character constant.

 Hexadecimal character constant.